LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### User Interaction Points Example

-The following example shows the advantages of using the *User interaction points*:
+The following example shows the advantages of using *user interaction points*.
+In the following, two different projects are shown, which are based on each other in terms of their functions for analysing and optimising magnetic fields, but they are not compatible with each other due to the different data formats and programming paradigms used.

-A project called *HalbachOptimisation* [@O24] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets which are used.
+The first project is a project called *HalbachOptimisation* [@O24] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets which are used.
 For this purpose, a mutation of the magnet positions and rotations is performed.
 The result is a list of positions for each magnet.

-The *MWO24* [@MWO24] is an opensource project and generates basic (+cad) drawings for (+mri) magnets in a Halbach configuration.
+The *HalbachMRIDesigner* [@MWO24] is an opensource project and generates basic (+cad) drawings for (+mri) magnets in a Halbach configuration.
 To do this, the number of magnets and additional parameters for the properties of the (+cad) model to be created are passed to the function provided as input parameters using a (+json) file.
 The result is an *OpenSCAD* [@MMN19] based 3D model of the magnet holder.

-As a result, there are two projects which are both suitable for the task of optimizing and creating Halbach magnets for (+mri) applications.
-The data structures are not compatible with each other.
-However, they are executed manually one after the other to obtain a result with manual data conversation.
+As a result, there are two projects which are both in combination suitable for the task of optimizing and generating Halbach magnets for (+mri) applications.
+The data structures are not compatible with each other and are usually executed manually one after the other by the user in order to obtain a result, whereby additional manual data conversion is required.

-The library created is intended to solve this compatibility problem by providing standardized and flexible data structures with this format of magnetic field data.
+The (+mrp)-library solve this compatibility problem by providing standardized and flexible data structures for of magnetic field data and specified data flow guidelines.

-By separating the processing pipeline into defined sub-steps, it is feasible to connect individual modules and as a result functionalities interchangeable by the user.
+The functionalities mapped by the two projects mentioned can be broken down into the following steps so that an optimised Halbach array can be generated from magnetic field data.

-The implementation of the same functionalities appears as the following by using the library:
+The implementation of the same functionalities from the mentioned projects above looks as follows when using the (+mrp)-library:

-1. **Create a static set of magnets**
+1. **Create magnetic field data**

-  The input parameters of the *HalbachOptimisation* [@O24] project are on the one hand the mechanical dimensions and the number of magnets to be used.
+  The input parameters of the *HalbachOptimisation* [@O24] project are the mechanical dimensions and the number of magnets to be used.
-  Idal magnets are assumed at this point.
-However, it should also be possible to import field data in a more measured form later.
+  Ideal magnets are assumed at this point.
+However, it should also be possible to import measured magnetic field data from measured magnets.
-  Using the data aquisition sub-step, it is possible to generate any number of ideal magnets.
+  Using the (+mri)-library data aquisition sub-step, it is possible to generate any number of ideal magnets or import measured magnets using sensor data from hardware sensors (see chapter \ref{example-sensors}).

 2. **Add custom analysis processing step**

   Next, the user creates his own analysis step to be able to call up its functions.
   In the case of the *HalbachOptimisation* [@O24] project, the function signature of the start function must be changed.
   This receives the result of the previous step, in this case the generated magnet data.
-  By optionally setting meta data in the universal library data type, constants can be replaced in the analysis function and made dynamically configurable.
+  By optionally setting meta data in data type, constants can be replaced in the analysis function and made dynamically configurable.
-  The return result also corresponds to this data type so that subsequent steps are compatible and contains the magnet data with modified position and rotation data.
+  The return result also corresponds to the same data type so that subsequent steps are compatible and contains the magnet data with modified position and rotation data.

 3. **Generate fabrication data**

-  The last step is to call up the *MWO24* [@MWO24] project, which creates the (+cad) model of the magnet holder.
-  The data can also be exported as files.
+  The last step is to call the *MWO24* [@MWO24] project, which creates the (+cad) model of the magnet holder and the model can be exported as file.
-  To make the project compatible, the function signatures are also adapted.
+  To make the project compatible, the function signatures are adapted.
   In this case, more changes are required, as the configuration file is loaded from the file system.
   This logic needs to be removed to use the added meta data as input parameter instead.